 Choosing A Link Shortener

-Here are handful of the more popular link shortening services:
+Here are a handful of the more popular link shortening services:

-At Moln.co. goo.gl, bit.ly, and others, not only do you get a nice, clean, shortened URL, you also get stats on clicks for all the URLs you shorten.
+At moln.co, bit.ly and others not only do you get a nice, clean, shortened URL, you also get stats on clicks for all the URLs you shorten.

 URL shorteners, in their own way, work as aggregates of information.
 This can lead to some useful mashups and innovations in how people share and digest content.
-Moln Cycling
+Moln Data Science

 An Alternative To Link Shorteners

 Twitter automatically shortens links as well.
-There are a few different ways this might happen: Twitter uses it’s own t.co shortening service often on link shared on mobile devices, Twitter will sometimes include the full URL (minus the http:// part) or will truncate the link after showing the domain and part of the permalink.
+There are a few different ways this might happen: Twitter uses its own t.co shortening service often on a link shared on mobile devices, Twitter will sometimes include the full URL (minus the HTTP:// part) or will truncate the link after showing the domain and part of the permalink.